 1. Module Title:

 Invasive Alien Species

 2. Module Code:

 (not necessary yet)

 3. Maximum Number of Students:

 not applicable

 4. Total ECTS Credits:

 2 ECTS

 5. Month:

 First year, second semester

-6. Notional Learning Hours (Please fill a number in box):

-(a) Contact Time - e.g in the classroom, or fieldwork

-(b) Private Study - reading time, preparing and taking assessments
+6. Notional Learning Hours (Please fill a number in box): (a) Contact Time - e.g in the classroom, or fieldwork (b) Private Study - reading time, preparing and taking assessments

 Format of Teaching:

-Lectures 9 Hours (a)
+Lectures 10 Hours (a)

 Laboratories or Practicals 5 Hours (a)

 Other (computer workshops) Hours

 Other (private study) 36 Hours (b)

-Teaching Strategy:

-Lectures -

-Workshops - Tutorials -
+Teaching Strategy: Lectures - Workshops - Tutorials - Fieldwork whenever possible

-Fieldwork

 7. Convener:

-,, Marta Sánchez (module coordinator)

-Macarena Ros

-Juan García de Lomas

-8. Institution:
+Ph.
+D. Ignacio Hernández, Professor, Division of Ecology (module coordinator) Ph.
+D. Macarena Ros.
+Postdoctoral researcher, Division of Ecology.
+Ph.
+D. Juan García de Lomas.
+Honorary colaborator, Department of Biology Ph.
+D. Maria Altamirano, Permanent Lecturer in Botany (external) Ph.
+D. Antonio Román, Lecturer in Botany (external)

-University of Cadiz / Agencia de Medio Ambiente y Agua de Andalucía (AMAYA)
+8. Institution: University of Cadiz / Agencia de Medio Ambiente y Agua de Andalucía (AMAYA)/ University of Malaga

-9. Level (Please tick Y):
+9. Level (Please tick Y): Master Degree

-Master Degree

-10. Language(s) of Tuition:
+10. Language(s) of Tuition: English

-English

-11. Pre-requisites:

-It is unlikely that there will be prerequisites beyond the entrance qualifications for a

-science-based Masters programme.
+11. Pre-requisites: It is unlikely that there will be prerequisites beyond the entrance qualifications for a science-based Masters programme.

-12 Co. manusistana

-12. Co-requisites:

-None

-13. Programme(s) for which module is core:

-European Joint Masters in Water and Coastal Zone Management

-14. Module Description - The Purpose or Aims:

-Invasive Alien Species is a WACOMA course aiming at providing knowledge on the causes and consequences of the introduction of organisms to geographical areas outside their native range, as well as monitoring and mitigating strategies.
+Co-requisites: None Programme(s) for which module is core: European Joint Masters in Water and Coastal Zone Management Module Description - The Purpose or Aims: Invasive Alien Species is a WACOMA course aiming at providing knowledge on the causes and consequences of the introduction of organisms to geographical areas outside their native range, as well as monitoring and mitigating strategies.
 Invasive alien species are recognized as one of most serious threats to biodiversity, and thus to ecosystem services, human health and livelihood.
 Interest in this topic has exponentially increased among ecologists, environmental managers and policy makers during the last years.
 How organisms move around the world, why some species become invasive, the ecological and economic impacts, and the management of alien species are key questions that will be examined in the Invasive Alien Species WACOMA modules.
 The module will consist of four units, beginning with a general overview and history of invasions science and finishing with examples of real management/eradication of invasive species, covering all the stages of the invasion process, from their introduction to the ecological and economic impacts.
+Learning Outcomes: The Invasive Alien Species (IAS) Course at WACOMA is expected to contribute to students understanding of Alien species from a fundamental ecological and applied perspective, and at different levels of biological organization, from populations and communities to ecosystem functioning.
+Upon completion of this course, students should be able to: - Explain the history of the invasion science, from the pioneering work of Charles Elton.
+Describe the theoretical bases of Invasion Biology.
+Analyse the main introduction pathways, mechanisms and impacts of biological invasions.
+Critically evaluate social, economic and ecological issues surrounding alien species.
+Apply different tools for managing invasive species.
+Search scientific papers in the main databases such as Web of Science or Google Scholar Synthesize and orally expose relevant studies related to IAS from the literature.
+Students should be able to apply this knowledge in a variety of scenarios (e.g., research, management, policy making, education, conservation)